Ald0s/hawkspeed-android/README.md

 ## Special Thanks

-1. https://gpx.studio/ - A great help in the formulation of race tracks and player races.
+1. https://gpx.studio/ - A great help in the formulation of race tracks and player races,
+2. https://github.com/MigoTiti/Android-Google-Maps-3D-markers - Used as base for constructing 3D player markers used in the Android app,
+3. https://free3d.com/3d-model/low-poly-car-40967.html - 3D Car used (currently.)